-The Center for Inclusive Design and Engineering (CIDE) has recently initiated a new program to support older adults in learning and using technology to reduce social isolation and loneliness.
-The project will network with community partners to provide coaching, training, and materials to support older adults in Colorado.
+The Center for Inclusive Design and Engineering (CIDE) is calling for volunteers to participate in a program designed to support older adults in learning and using technology to reduce social isolation and loneliness.

-Registered Tech Mentors will receive access to an initial live webinar, recordings of live training, printable handbooks, custom tutorial videos, and practice scenarios developed by experts at CIDE.
-These materials and resources have been carefully designed and developed with support from community partners who work with older Coloradans every day.
-To learn more or register as a Tech Mentor, please follow the links on the left.
+Registered Tech Mentors will receive access to online and in-person training, printable materials, custom tutorial videos, and practice scenarios developed by experts at CIDE.
+These resources have been carefully designed and developed with support from community partners who work with older Coloradans every day.

 The Supporting Older Adults through Relationships and Resources (SOARR) with Technology project was created to reduce social isolation and loneliness of older adults in Colorado through the application of technology.
 The project aims to develop resources to train 50 technology mentors throughout Colorado who will, in turn, train an additional 125 technology coaches to meet the needs of over 750 older adults.